 Your personal health information is confidential.
 You will need to sign a release before our staff will be able to speak with your parents, other family members or friends about your condition.

-If you are unable to pick your package up due to Covid, you may have a friend pick your package up for you.
-However, the post office staff will need you to email email@example.com and give them your name and who is picking your package up for you.
-Your friend MUST have their id with them to be able to pick it up.
+If you are unable to pick your package up due to Covid, you may have a member of the Housing staff pick your package up for you.
 The MU Post Office hours are Monday through Friday 8-4.
 If you have questions, feel free to contact the post office staff.

 During the dinner meal delivery, students will receive a new trash bag.
 It is the student’s responsibility to set the trash bag outside your room by 4:30pm Monday-Friday and 9:00am on Sunday for pick up by housekeeping.
 There will be no trash pick-up on Saturday.
 If you need additional bags, please let Dr. Doris Munoz know email@example.com.